ABConnectIO/svea/README.md

 -   `/scan` of type "sensor_msgs/LaserScan"
 -   `/state` of type "svea_msgs/VehicleState"

-Here is an example of how you could utilize these two topics to publish them over the ABConnect software to the controller peer (in your case to the Unity client).
-The following examples are based on the [simple_nodejs_demo](https://github.com/ABConnectIO/simple_nodejs_demo)
+Here is an example of how you could utilize these two topics to publish them over the ABConnect software to the controller device (in your case to the Unity client).
+The following examples are based on the [simple_nodejs_demo](https://github.com/ABConnectIO/simple_nodejs_demo) example.

 ### Modifications to `vehicle.js`